Mini-Conf/Mini-Conf/templates/content/call-for-papers-author-info.md

 ### Evaluation
 Works submitted to ACM-CHIL will be reviewed by 3 reviewers within the broader field of machine learning for healthcare.
 Reviewers will be asked to primarily judge the work according to five criteria:

 **Relevance**: All submissions to ACM-CHIL are expected to be relevant to health.
 Concretely, this means that the problem is well-placed into the relevant themes for the conference.
 We will instruct reviewers to gauge whether submissions are best suited for this track, or should be moved elsewhere.
+Track chairs reserve the right to change a paper’s track at any point if they feel that it is a more suitable submission in a different track.

 **Quality**: Is the submission technically sound?
 Are claims well supported by theoretical analysis or experimental results?
 Is this a complete piece of work or work in progress?
 Are the authors careful and honest about evaluating both the strengths and weaknesses of their work?